MartinDeanMoriarty/WormRacer/README.md

 ![WormRacer Game](wormracer.png)

-This game is a different version of a classic game, where players control "worms".
-They collect food.
+This game is a different version of a classic game, where players control "worms" to collect food.
 Also Players try to lure each other into their tail, creating strategic gameplay mechanics.

 ## Table of Contents
 1. [Gameplay](#gameplay)